OumarRafiou/Restalo-API/README.md

 Restaurant Reservation API
-Overview
+🎯 Overview
-The Restaurant Reservation API allows restaurant owners to manage reservations effectively.
-This API provides endpoints to create, read, update, and delete reservations, enabling both customers and staff to handle restaurant bookings seamlessly.
-With this API, restaurants can manage their reservations, check availability, and maintain a smooth operation.
+The Restaurant Reservation API is designed to simplify restaurant reservation management.
+It provides a set of endpoints for restaurant owners and customers to create, view, modify, and cancel reservations, ensuring smooth operations.

+With this API, restaurants can:

+Manage reservations effectively.
+Check availability for specific time slots.
+Streamline operations with automated booking management.
-Features
+🔑 Features
+Create Reservation:
-Create Reservation: Allows customers to make a reservation by providing their details (name, contact, number of people, reservation time, etc.).
+Allows customers to make a reservation by providing necessary details such as their name, contact information, party size, and reservation time.

-Get Reservation Details: Allows users to fetch details of an existing reservation using reservation ID.
+Get Reservation Details:
+Enables users to fetch details of an existing reservation using the reservation ID.

-Update Reservation: Allows modification of an existing reservation.
+Update Reservation:
+Allows customers to update their reservation information, including time, party size, or other details.

-Cancel Reservation: Enables users to cancel a reservation.
+Cancel Reservation:
+Provides the ability to cancel an existing reservation, freeing up the space for other guests.

-Get Available Slots: Allows users to check the available reservation slots for a specific date and time.
+Get Available Slots:
+Helps customers check available time slots for a specific date and time.